Rowanaldinho/UCD_FEWD_Final_Project/README.md

 Steps to Run the Project

 1. Clone the repository https://github.com/Rowanaldinho/UCD_FEWD_Final_Project.git
-2. Install depencies i.e. node.js, bootstrap 5.3.3, nodemailer
+2. Install dependencies i.e. node.js, bootstrap 5.3.3, nodemailer
-3. Configure SendGrid API
-    - Sign up for a SendGrid account
-    - Generate an API key from the SendGrid dashboard.
+3. Configure Gmail for sending emails from your booking form
+    - Sign into your Google Account and goto https://myaccount.google.com/security
+    - Ensure you have set up 2-Step Verification
+    - Once you have set up 2-step verification, go to the App Passwords section on the 2-step Verification page
+    - Create a new App Password named 'nodemailer'
+    - The App Password is a 16 character code e.g., abcd efgh ijkl mnop
+    - Copy the App Password
-    - Create a .env file in the project root and add:
+    - In VS Studio, create a .env file on in your project root folder
-        -- SENDGRID_API_KEY=your_sendgrid_api_key
-        -- RESTAURANT_MANAGER_EMAIL=your_restaurant_manager_email
+    - Enter your GMail email address and App Password e.g.
+      GMAIL_USER=your-email@gmail.com
+      GMAIL_PASS=abcd efgh ijkl mnop

 4. Start the Nodemailer Server
     - Navigate to the Javascript folder:
       -- type cd JS in terminal